Codecademy/docs/.github/ISSUE_TEMPLATE.md

 - General Entry: What is Cloud Computing?

-- Bug: Path separator is different for mac and windows
+- Bug: Path separator is different for Mac and Windows

 - R entries needed